 ASHES is a speculative design magazine, targeted towards future elite to plan their funeral.
 It encourages reflection on current attempts towards sustainability through a speculative projection of our treatment of the dead and dying.

-This magazine projects a future in which contrived sustainable practices become prevalent in mourning the dead.
+This magazine projects a future in which contrived sustainable practices become fashionable ways to mourn.
 All content is written by me, with the exception of the last page.
 Photography is credited in the magazine.

 Projections of the Future: A Magazine About Death